SAFEHR-data/PIXL/orthanc/orthanc-anon/README.md

 ### Configuration

-- The Docker image is based on `orthancteam/orthanc`.
+- The Docker image is based on `orthancteam/orthanc`. <--- This is unclear where is this?
-- Configuration is driven through customised JSON config. files stored in the [config](./config/) directory.
+- Configuration is driven through customised JSON config. files stored in the [orthanc-anon/config](./config/) directory.
 - The files are populated with values from environment variables and injected into the container as secrets.
 Orthanc interprets all `.json` files in the `/run/secrets` mount as config. files.